 - 1. Overall Neighborhood Transformation Strategy (3 points).
 Please describe the neighborhood improvement strategies and activities planned as part of this Transformation Plan.
 What are the primary objectives that will be pursued as part of the neighborhood investment?
-What strategies and activities will be undertaken by community partners that enhance the Choice Neighborhoods activities?
-How do these align with existing efforts or official designations (e.g. Promise Zone, Neighborhood Revitalization Strategy Area (NRSA), Opportunity Zones, or Tax Increment Finance district)?
-How do these strategies relate to the needs and challenges identified in your neighborhood narrative?
+How do these align with existing efforts or official designations (e.g., Promise Zone, Neighborhood Revitalization Strategy Area (NRSA), Opportunity Zones, or Tax Increment Finance district)?
 Describe how these strategies and activities leverage other stakeholders and funding.
-How do these strategies and activities address disinvestment, avoid or reduce the concentration of racial or ethnic minorities, reduce the concentration of poverty, and build upon neighborhood assets?
-In its evaluation of the Neighborhood Strategy, HUD will consider the extent to which the strategies and activities relate to the neighborhood needs identified in the neighborhood narrative, data provided, market analysis and the planning process and the extent to which you demonstrate that your plan will improve key measurable outcomes.
-You must identify the specific outcomes your plan will improve. - 2.
-CCI Plan (3 points).
-Please describe the plan for using the CCI funds available through this grant.
-No more than five CCI projects will be accepted.
-Include a detailed explanation about each project and how it relates to and reinforces the Housing component of your Transformation Plan.
+How will this strategy significantly promote environmental justice, by confronting past environmental inequities and mitigating environmental hazards often found in disadvantaged communities?
+How do these strategies and activities address disinvestment, avoid and/or reduce the concentration of racial or ethnic minorities, reduce the concentration of poverty, and address other indicators of neighborhood disadvantage, such as high vacancy, lack of transportation, poor food choices or lack of services and amenities?
+How does your plan build upon neighborhood assets? - 2.
+Economic Development (3 points).
+Please describe the plan for improving commercial activity in the neighborhood, both by partners and using the CCI funds available through this grant.
+What are the plans for supporting existing neighborhood-serving businesses and attracting new ones?
+How will the proposed activities provide needed amenities and retail services to neighborhood residents to address long-term disinvestment?
+How will these activities promote economic development and create jobs and new economic opportunities for residents? - 3.
+Neighborhood Improvement (2 points).
+Please describe the plan for enhancing the built and natural environment of the target neighborhood through placemaking/placekeeping, neighborhood beautification, façade improvements and other similar projects, both by partners and using CCI funds available through this grant.
+Explain how each project builds neighborhood confidence and how it relates to and reinforces the Housing component of your Transformation Plan.
 How does each project relate to the needs and challenges identified in the neighborhood narrative?
 How will these projects enhance the neighborhood, especially the area immediately surrounding the target housing site, and serve as a catalyst for continued investment in the community?
-Priority will be given to economic development projects that create jobs, new economic opportunities for residents, and/or bring new businesses to the neighborhood.
-This application must include a budget for each project that shows other sources of funding and partners.
-Note: Grantees will be required to submit a detailed CCI plan within 12 months of grant award.
-HUD reserves the right to negotiate and must approve the final overall plan as well as each specific project.

-3. Public Safety Strategy (2 points).
-The public safety strategy should ensure that a comprehensive, community-based strategy will bring together criminal justice entities with other community groups and institutions to coordinate activities that improve key measurable outcomes for community safety.
-Applicants are encouraged to consider evidence-based approaches with a demonstrated record of success decreasing Part I Violent Crimes, gang activity, and illegal drugs.
-Describe specific activities that will be undertaken to address and prevent high rates of Part I Violent Crimes, gang, and illegal drug activity in the target neighborhood through law enforcement, innovative police practices, re-entry initiatives, prosecution, adjudication, parole and probation, courts, and corrections.
+4. Public Safety (2 points).
+The public safety strategy should ensure that a comprehensive, community-based strategy will bring together public safety entities with other community groups and institutions to coordinate activities that improve key measurable outcomes for community safety.
+Applicants are encouraged to consider evidence-based approaches with a demonstrated record of success of increasing public safety and decreasing Part I Violent Crimes, gang activity, and illegal drugs, including Community Violence Intervention (CVI) strategies which reduce gun violence through tools other than incarceration.
+Describe specific activities that will be undertaken to address and prevent high rates of Part I Violent Crimes, gang, and illegal drug activity in the target neighborhood through CVI initiatives (such as deploying "street outreach workers," hosting group interventions, crime prevention through design, or victim support through hospital-based interventions), law enforcement, community policing practices, re-entry initiatives, prosecution, adjudication, parole and probation, courts, and corrections.
 Describe how this plan aligns with and builds on existing public safety efforts in the community and describe the criminal justice and other community-based partnerships/resource commitments that have been established.
-Points will be awarded based on the extent to which the application demonstrates a well-defined, sound and results-oriented public safety strategy as indicated by the evidence base and responsiveness to your residents' needs to achieve the priority outcomes.
+Points will be awarded based on the extent to which the application demonstrates a well-defined, sound, community-based, and results-oriented public safety strategy as indicated by the evidence base and responsiveness to your residents' needs to achieve the priority outcomes.